romainpi/astro-loader-storyblok/README.md

 # astro-loader-storyblok

-A robust Storyblok loader for the [Astro Content Layer API][astro-collections] that enables seamless integration between Storyblok CMS and Astro content collections.
+~~A robust~~ _An experimental_ Storyblok loader for the [Astro Content Layer API][astro-collections] that enables seamless integration between Storyblok CMS and Astro content collections.

 ## Features